-Changes in dozens of genes may influence the risk of spina bifida.
-The best-studied of these genes is MTHFR, which provides instructions for making a protein that is involved in processing the B-vitamin folate (also called folic acid or vitamin B9).
+Changes in dozens of genes in individuals with spina bifida and in those of their mothers may influence the risk of developing this type of neural tube defect.
+The best-studied of these genes is MTHFR, which provides instructions for making a protein that is involved in processing the vitamin folate (also called vitamin B9).
+A shortage (deficiency) of this vitamin is an established risk factor for neural tube defects like spina bifida.
 Changes in other genes related to folate processing and genes involved in the development of the neural tube have also been studied as potential risk factors for spina bifida.
 However, none of these genes appears to play a major role in causing the condition.

 Researchers have also examined environmental factors that could contribute to the risk of spina bifida.
-A shortage (deficiency) of folate appears to play a significant role.
-Studies have shown that women who take supplements containing this vitamin before they get pregnant and very early in their pregnancy are significantly less likely to have a baby with spina bifida or a related neural tube defect.
-Other possible risk factors for spina bifida include diabetes mellitus, obesity, exposure to high heat (such as a fever or use of a hot tub or sauna) in early pregnancy, and the use of certain anti-seizure medications during pregnancy.
+As mentioned above, folate deficiency appears to play a significant role.
+Studies have shown that women who take supplements containing folic acid (the synthetic form of folate) before they get pregnant and very early in their pregnancy are significantly less likely to have a baby with spina bifida or a related neural tube defect.
+Other possible maternal risk factors for spina bifida include diabetes mellitus, obesity, exposure to high heat (such as a fever or use of a hot tub or sauna) in early pregnancy, and the use of certain anti-seizure medications during pregnancy.
 However, it is unclear how these factors may influence the risk of spina bifida.

 Most cases of spina bifida are sporadic, which means they occur in people with no history of the disorder in their family.
 A small percentage of cases have been reported to run in families; however, the condition does not have a clear pattern of inheritance.
 First-degree relatives (such as siblings and children) of people with spina bifida have an increased risk of the condition compared with people in the general population.